interactions-py/interactions.py/docs/src/Guides/10 Events.md

 While the above is the recommended format for listening to events (as you can be sure that you specified the right event), there are other methods for specifying what event you're listening to:

 ???+ warning "Event name format for some methods"
-    You may notice how some of these methods require the event name to be `on_all_in_this_case`.
+    You may notice how some of these methods require the event name to be `all_in_this_case`.
 The casing itself is called *snake case* - it uses underscores to indicate either a literal space or a gap between words, and exclusively uses lowercase otherwise.
 To transform an event object, which is in camel case (more specifically, Pascal case), to snake case, first take a look at the letters that are capital, make them lowercase, and add an underscore before those letters *unless it's the first letter of the name of the object*.

     For example, looking at **C**hannel**C**reate, we can see two capital letters.
 Making them lowercase makes it **c**hannel**c**reate, and then adding an underscore before them makes them **c**hannel**_c**reate (notice how the first letter does *not* have a lowercase before them).

-    **However, there is one more step after this.** The methods that use the snake case spelling *also* require using `on_` before them - for example, our ChannelCreate is `on_channel_create`, not just `channel_create`.
-This matches the behavior of other Python Discord libraries.
+    You *can* add an `on_` prefixed before the modified event name too.
+For example, you could use both `on_channel_create` and `channel_create`, depending on your preference.

     If you're confused by any of this, stay away from methods that use this type of name formatting.

 === ":one: Type Annotation"
     ```python
     @listen()
-    async def channel_create_handler(event: ChannelCreate):
+    async def an_event_handler(event: ChannelCreate):
         ...
     ```

 === ":two: String in `listen`"
     ```python
-    @listen("on_channel_create")
+    @listen("channel_create")
-    async def channel_create_handler(event):
+    async def an_event_handler(event):
         ...
     ```

 === ":three: Function name"
     ```python
     @listen()
-    async def on_channel_create(event):
+    async def channel_create(event):
         ...
     ```